People and Operations

 Chapter Advisors

-Our chapter has access to expertise from IDA Global but we believe it important to draw our experts from Missouri to provide more advice specific to our state.
+Our chapter has access to expertise from DarkSky International but we believe it important to draw our experts from Missouri to provide more advice specific to our state.
 Accordingly, we are recruiting subject matters experts from around Missouri:

 Our Mission